 Tidbit of Music Trivia...

 2001 - Michael Jackson's interior decorator told The Times newspaper that the singer kept 17 life-size dolls, adult and child sizes, all fully dressed in his bedroom for 'company'.
-Jackson had slept with a child sized porcelain doll wearing a dress as well during his final days.
+As a child, Jackson had slept with a child-sized porcelain doll wearing a dress, as well during his final days.
 A doll was discovered on top of the covers after the King of Pop collapsed in the bedroom of his Los Angeles mansion.